FACON-Nicolas/Puissance4/README.md

 | 5 | X | O | O | X | X | O | X |

 In this situation, the AI coin is **O**, and the best positions to place a coin are **{5}**, the value choosen will be **5**

+This algorithm gives the best positions to place an AI Coin, but there's a problem, if the human player doesn't care about the AI game, then this is almost useless, then I had to check the best next human player sequences.